EliFarrer/startup/Notes/react.md

 Gets
 `<div>Hello</div>`

-Each component can return components inside of it.
+> Each component can return components inside of it.
+(Functions calling functions)

 # CSS
 Works basically the same, but use `className` on an element (in HTML) and not `class` because class is a JS keyword.